devops329/devops/instruction/jwtPizzaClient/jwtPizzaClient.md

    cd jwt-pizza
    npm install
    ```
-1. Open the jwt-pizza project in VS Code.
+1. Start up the JWT Pizza backend by following the [JTW Pizza Service](../jwtPizzaService/) instruction.
-1. Start up the service by running `npm run dev` and debugging it in using the browsers dev tools.
+1. Start up the JWT Pizza frontend by running `npm run dev`.
 You should be able to access the application in your browser using the URL `localhost:5173`.

 ![alt text](jwtPizzaHomepage.png)